 - The criteria for determining the importance of matters for referral to the Board of Directors are continually revised in light of the environment surrounding TEL, and in light of the provisions of the Companies Act.
-In order to allow the Board of Directors more time for deliberation of major operational decisions, the Board of Directors rules were partially amended with heightened referral criteria in May and October 2020. - In the TEL Board of Directors meetings, proactive, frank opinions are always presented aggressively, not only by internal Corporate Directors, but also by Independent Outside Directors and Audit & Supervisory Board Members, thereby enabling active debates.
+In order to allow the Board of Directors more time for deliberation of major operational decisions, the Board of Directors rules were partially amended with heightened referral criteria in June 2022 and we accelerated a delegation of authorities from the Board of Directors to the executive side. - In the TEL Board of Directors meetings, proactive, frank opinions are always presented aggressively, not only by Inside Directors, but also by Independent Outside Directors and Audit & Supervisory Board Members, thereby enabling active debates.